By Rick Steves

 As with preventing other kinds of theft, the key to averting fraud is to protect your personal information.

 Safeguard your PIN code.
-Memorize your personal identification number; you'd be surprised how many people write it on their card (which is extremely risky).
-"Shoulder surfing" — a thief watching you as you type your PIN into a keypad — is a common problem.
-When entering your PIN, carefully block other people's view of the keypad, covering it with your free hand.
+Memorize your personal identification number; you’d be surprised how many people foolishly write it on their card.
+“Shoulder surfing” — a thief watching you as you type your PIN into a keypad — is a common problem.
+When entering your PIN, carefully block other people’s view of the keypad, covering it with your free hand.
+For more, see “ATM Scams,” below.

 Use your credit card sparingly.
 Restaurant servers and shop clerks might try to steal your credit-card information, sometimes by swiping it in a special machine that reads the card or by surreptitiously snapping a photo of it with their mobile phone.
-Most European restaurants have portable card readers that waiters bring to the table; it's more secure since your card never leaves your sight.
-But in most cases, it's safest to pay with cash.
+Most European restaurants have portable card readers that waiters bring to the table; it’s more secure since your card never leaves your sight.
+Overall, though, the safest way to pay for your meals and other purchases is with cash.